Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates: Group-theory analysis

 where

-and the subscripts $s$ and $n$ denote the lattice vectors in the standard and nonstandard settings respectively.
+and the subscripts $s$ and $n$ denote the lattice vectors in the standard and nonstandard settings, respectively.

-Using standard group-theory techniques and the Isotropy Software Suite~\cite{isotropy_site,Stokes2016_isosubgroup}, we determine how the two types of octahedral rotations, $M_{2}^{+}$ and $R_{5}^{-}$, couple the FM order parameter to the three types of AFM order parameters (G-type, C-type, and A-type), see also Ref. \cite{Schmitz2005}.
+Using standard group-theory techniques and the \textsc{isotropy} Software Suite~\cite{isotropy_site,Stokes2016_isosubgroup}, we determine how the two types of octahedral rotations, $M_{2}^{+}$ and $R_{5}^{-}$, couple the FM order parameter to the three types of AFM order parameters (G, C, and A type), see also Ref. \cite{Schmitz2005}.
 As explained in the main text, the FM order parameter transforms as $m\Gamma_{4}^{+}$ with respect to symmetry operations of the cubic $Pm\bar{3}m$ space group.
 Similarly, the G-type AFM order parameter transforms as $mR_{5}^{-}$.
-These irreps are three-dimensional, since the magnetic moments can point along any of the three axes, and the stars of $\Gamma$ and $R$ contain only one wave vector.
+These irreps are 3D since the magnetic moments can point along any of the three axes, and the stars of $\Gamma$ and $R$ contain only one wave vector.
 The order parameters described by these irreps are shown in Figs.~\ref{fig:irreps}(a) and \ref{fig:irreps}(b).

-The A-type AFM order parameters have the wave vector $X=(\pi/a,0,0)$, which has 3 vectors in its star.
-For each of these wave vectors, the magnetic moments can point along 3 orthogonal directions, and as a result, there are 9 possible A-type AFM orders.
-These orders correspond to the three-dimensional irrep $^*mX_{1}^{-}$, in which the magnetic moments align along the wave vector direction, and the six-dimensional irrep $^*mX_{5}^{-}$, in which the magnetic moments align perpendicular to the wave vector.
+The A-type AFM order parameters have the wave vector $X=(\pi/a,0,0)$, which has three vectors in its star.
+For each of these wave vectors, the magnetic moments can point along three orthogonal directions, and as a result, there are nine possible A-type AFM orders.
+These orders correspond to the 3D irrep $^*mX_{1}^{-}$, in which the magnetic moments align along the wave vector direction, and the six-dimensional (6D) irrep $^*mX_{5}^{-}$, in which the magnetic moments align perpendicular to the wave vector.
 We use the $^*$ symbol to differentiate the representations of the space group, which contain all vectors in the star of a wavevector, from the representations of the little group.
-For a single wave vector in the star, the magnetic little group representations $mX_{1}^{-}$ and $mX_{5}^{-}$ are one and two dimensional, respectively.
+For a single wave vector in the star, the magnetic little-group representations $mX_{1}^{-}$ and $mX_{5}^{-}$ are 1D and 2D, respectively.
 These modes are depicted in Figs.~\ref{fig:irreps}(c) and \ref{fig:irreps}(d).
-Similarly, the C-type AFM orders, which have one of the three wave vectors in the star of $M=(\pi/a, \pi/a,0)$, are described by the magnetic space group irreps $^*mM_{2}^{+}$ (three dimensional), and $^*mM_{5}^{+}$ (six dimensional), which have magnetic little group irreps $mM_{2}^{+}$ and $mM_{5}^{+}$ that are one and two dimensional, respectively [Figs.~\ref{fig:irreps}(e) and \ref{fig:irreps}(f)].
+Similarly, the C-type AFM orders, which have one of the three wave vectors in the star of $M=(\pi/a, \pi/a,0)$, are described by the magnetic space group irreps $^*mM_{2}^{+}$ (3D) and $^*mM_{5}^{+}$ (6D), which have magnetic little-group irreps $mM_{2}^{+}$ and $mM_{5}^{+}$ that are 1D and 2D, respectively [Figs.~\ref{fig:irreps}(e) and \ref{fig:irreps}(f)].

 We consider only the order parameter directions of the above irreps that preserve the translational symmetry of the $Pbnm$ structure.
 For the FM and G-type AFM orders, all three possible moment directions along the orthorhombic axes preserve the symmetry.
 Therefore, we denote their respective order parameters as ($F_a, F_b, F_c$) and ($G_a, G_b, G_c$).
 These correspond to the $m\Gamma_4^+$ and $mR_5^-$ irreps, respectively, and the subscript denotes along which orthorhombic axis the magnetic moments point.